 This bao bun recipe is a true labor of love as it takes time to create the dough, but the end result is truly worth the effort.
-If you are looking for more bao buns inspiration, check out our steamed egg custard buns, baked char siu baos, and chocolate steamed buns.
+And if you are craving more bao buns inspiration, check out our steamed egg custard buns, baked char siu baos, and chocolate steamed buns.

 What is Bánh Bao?